-On a hot summer days, what are your favorite sweets to enjoy and cool down?
-One of my favorite is this see-through fruit jelly.
-The see-through jelly reminds me of ice cubes and it makes me feel cool instantly, as I imagine the chilled jelly with refreshing fruits in my mouth.
+What are your favorite sweets to enjoy and cool down on hot summer days?
+One of my favorites is this translucent fruit jelly.
+The see-through jelly reminds me of ice cubes and makes me feel cool instantly as I imagine the chilled jelly with refreshing fruits in my mouth.

-This quick and easy dessert recipe has been in my mind to share for quite a while, and now is the perfect time as I am still kitchen-less.
-Based on the latest estimate I might have a functional kitchen in 2 weeks… I just can’t wait.
+This quick and easy dessert recipe has been in my mind to share for quite a while, and now is a perfect time as I am still kitchen-less.
+Based on the latest estimate, I might have a functional kitchen in 2 weeks… I just can’t wait.

 Easy Fruit Jelly Recipe

-So I want to emphasize it’s super easy to make this attractive dessert.
-All you need is a portable stove, a small saucepan, a cutting board, a knife and a mold.
-If you are wondering how I created this recipe, it was created in my upstairs office which is now also a kitchen/dining room.
+It’s super easy to make this attractive dessert.
+All you need is a portable stove, a small saucepan, a cutting board, a knife, and a mold.
+If you are wondering how I created this recipe, it was created in my upstairs office, now a kitchen/dining room.

 Ingredients and Equipment for Fruit Jelly

 This jelly is made with kanten powder.
 In case you’re unfamiliar, kanten (寒天) is a white and semi-translucent gelatinous substance obtained from algae.
 Just like gelatin, it solidifies liquid.

 However, kanten is vegetarian and vegan-friendly, a great alternative to animal or chemical-based gelatin.